 The health and safety of all participants is central to everything undertaken within a Forest School Programme.
 Our Forest School leaders are fully trained in risk assessment and emergency first aid.
 When run on school sites we operates under the school’s Health and Safety policy and policies and procedures regarding safeguarding and confidentiality.
 In addition:

 Some of the activities the children may participate in are ‘higher-risk activities’ (such as tool use).
 These activities, however, are not available to the children until certain behaviours and boundaries are established.
 Children are encouraged and supported in recognising and managing risk for themselves, through real life situations and experiences.

 What sort of activities will go on at Forest School?

 The first sessions will focus on core skills and safety.
-Activities will increase week on week and may be linked to a topic to include: games; storytelling; natural art activities; exploring, nature watching and bug hunting; climbing, rolling; practical woodland skills; building dens; time to be quiet, reflect or talk.
+Activities will increase week on week and may be linked to a topic to include: games; bushcraft skills, stalking and camouflage skills, woodland crafts using natural resources and tools, storytelling; natural art activities; exploring, nature watching and bug hunting; climbing, rolling; practical woodland skills; building dens; time to be quiet, reflect or talk.

 What benefits will my child get from participating in Forest School?

 Forest School supports the holistic development of the child:

 • Health and fitness – Being active in an outdoor, natural environment.

 • Increased emotional wellbeing – being among trees has been shown to have a real and positive effect.